coin-or-tools/ThirdParty-HSL/README.md

 ## Installation steps

-1. Obtain an archive with HSL source code from http://www.hsl.rl.ac.uk/ipopt/.
+1. Obtain a tarball with HSL source code from http://www.hsl.rl.ac.uk/ipopt/.

    **********************************************************************
    Note: It is YOUR RESPONSIBILITY to ensure that you are entitled to
          download and use this third party package.
    **********************************************************************

-2. Unpack this archive via
+2. Unpack this tarball via

        gunzip coinhsl-x.y.z.tar.gz
        tar xf coinhsl-x.y.z.tar